uwishemajustine/birthday-project/README.md

 UWISHEMA justine

 <h1>Installing and Instructions</h1>
-Google chrome
+Google chrome,
-visual studio code
+visual studio code,

 <h1>BDD</h1>
-forms
+forms,
-names
+names,
-functions
+functions,

 <h1>Technologies used</h1>
-Html
+Html,
-Javasript
+Javasript,
-Css
+Css,
-internet
+internet,

 <h1>Contact information</h1>
 if you what to ask me some questions or other things related to this project contact me of email: alsenjastine90@gmail.com